 Exfoliating can be beneficial to the skin, if done once a week with a soft cloth and warm water.
 Avoid products with rough beads and creams, as they can irritate skin, making acne even worse.

-Fact: There’s no evidence that eating pizza or fried foods will make my acne worse.
-But, there is research that shows high amount of diary products and high glycemic foods can trigger or irritate the skin to produce acne.
+Fact: There's no evidence that eating pizza or fried foods will make acne worse.
+But, there is research that shows high amount of dairy products and high glycemic foods can trigger or irritate the skin to produce acne.

 Fact: Some people don't experience acne until adulthood, and there is an increasing frequency in adult acne.
 We believe the changes in hormones are more responsible for acne than absolute levels of hormones.